Sharmainne/CZSHS-LEIBNIZ-Team/README.md

 # CZSHS-LEIBNIZ-Team
-    This repository showcases the CZSHS LEIBNIZ Team's self-driving car project for the Philippine Robot Olympiad (PRO) 2025 - Future Engineers Category (Self-Driving Car).
+    This repository showcases the CZSHS LEIBNIZ Team's self-driving car project for the Philippine Robotics Olympiad (PRO) 2025 - Future Engineers Category (Self-Driving Car).
 It includes details on the robot’s design, functionalities, and technical specifications, highlighting our commitment to advancing autonomous technology.

 # Main Content
 - [Introduction](https://github.com/Sharmainne/CZSHS-LEIBNIZ-Team#introduction)